 Who Not to Ask

-Certain people may not be suited to giving the wedding speech.
-If you are having a very religious ceremony of Jewish, Muslim, Catholic, or other denominational faith, asking someone of a different religion to give the dinner prayer at wedding reception meals could make him/her ill at ease.
-Additionally, many children and teens will not feel relaxed in a situation such as this.
-Instead, find other ways to include the special people in your life in your wedding, such as asking them to help with the guest book, distribute the programs, or take snapshots.
+Certain people may not be suited to giving this wedding speech.
+If you're having a very religious ceremony of a specific faith, asking someone of a different religion to give the dinner prayer at a wedding reception meal could make them feel uneasy.

 The Honor of the Banquet Prayer

 Giving a dinner prayer at wedding reception meals is a solemn yet simultaneously joyous task.
-Guests asked to participate in this way should feel honored by the bride and groom, and should do their best to return that honor with an appropriate prayer.
-Don't feel like you have to pray for a long time, simply say a few words of blessing in the faith tradition of the couple.
+Guests asked to participate in this way should feel honored by the bride and groom and should do their best to return that honor with an appropriate prayer.
+Don't feel like you have to pray for a long time.
+Simply say a few words of blessing in the faith tradition of the couple, and you'll do just fine.